The Killing of a Sacred Deer (2017)

 feel like I have seen similar themes explored more viscerally and

-Kill List (2007).
+effectively in films such as Ben Wheatley’s Kill List (2007).
 I didn’t hate it, but I didn’t love it either.
 It just kind of left me scratching my head.

 Comments